seanzhangkx8/ConvoKit/README.md

 If you use the code or datasets distributed with ConvoKit please acknowledge the work tied to the respective component (indicated in the documentation) in addition to:

 Jonathan P. Chang, Caleb Chiam, Liye Fu, Andrew Wang, Justine Zhang, Cristian Danescu-Niculescu-Mizil.
-2019.
-"ConvoKit: The Cornell Conversational Analysis Toolkit" Retrieved from http://convokit.cornell.edu
+2020.
+"ConvoKit: A Toolkit for the Analysis of Conversations".
+Proceedings of SIGDIAL.

 [ConvoKit](http://convokit.cornell.edu/)